gristlabs/grist-static/README.md

 	 - Should be doable (e.g. via service worker)
    - Custom widgets
 	 - These work now on Chrome (using `credentialless`)
-	 - For other browsers, widget must be pulled from a site with certain headers set
+	 - For other browsers, custom widget must be pulled from a site with certain headers set, OR stored and served alongside the document
    - Importing and exporting
      - Again, doable, just "different"
    - Data size measurement